reframe-hpc/reframe/pipeline/README.md

 Although this decision is test-specific, the ReFrame framework provides the tests with an easy way for specifying complex patterns to check in the output files.
 Multiple output files can be checked at the same time for determining the final sanity result.
 Stateful parsing (e.g., aggregate operations such as average, min, max, etc.) is also supported and implemented transparently to the user.
-We will present in detail the output parsing mechanism of the framework in Section~\ref{sec:reg-output-parsing}.
+We will present in detail the output parsing mechanism of the framework in [Output Parsing and Performance Assesment](/writing_checks/#output-parsing-and-performance-assessment).

 # 6. The performance checking phase